List of Charlie and the Chocolate Factory characters: Veruca Salt

-In the 2005 film adaptation, Veruca's elimination remains nearly the same as in the book and the Tom and Jerry version, with only a few changes made.
-Her demeanour is less vehement, but more obnoxious, compared to the 1971 version.
-In the 2005 film, it is revealed that she owns a pony, two dogs, four cats, six rabbits, two parakeets, three canaries, a parrot, a turtle, and a hamster, totalling up to 21 pets.
-However, the pony is not mentioned in the original book.
-But when she interferes with the trained squirrels used by Willy Wonka to select the best nuts to bake into chocolate bars, she is judged as a "bad nut" by the squirrels and discarded into the adjacent garbage chute and her dad, being with her, follows suit.
+In the 2005 film adaptation, she is portrayed by Julia Winter.
+Veruca's elimination remains nearly the same as in the book, with only a few changes.
+Her demeanor is less vehement, but more obnoxious and manipulative, as compared to the 1971 film version.
+Also in the 2005 film, it is revealed that she owns a pony, two dogs, four cats, six rabbits, two parakeets, three canaries, a parrot, a turtle, and a hamster, totaling up to 21 pets.
+The pony is not mentioned in the book.
+When Veruca tries to take one of the trained squirrels used by Wonka to select the best nuts to bake into chocolate bars, she is knocked down by all the squirrels, judged as a "bad nut" and discarded into the garbage chute, with her dad following after when a squirrel pushed him in as he approached the chute.
+An Oompa-Loompa later informs Wonka that the incinerator is broken and that there will be three weeks of rotten garbage to break their fall.
 Both are later seen leaving the factory covered in garbage, with Veruca's father trying with extraordinary effort to contain his visible anger against her.
-When she sees the Great Glass Elevator, she demands one like it; however, instead of cheerfully catering to Veruca's demands like before, as he had been reformed by the Oompa-Loompas (whom he felt had taught him a good parenting lesson), Veruca's father tells her sternly and firmly that the only thing she will be getting that day "is a bath, and that’s final".
-Not only has his opinion of Veruca changed, but he also changes his ways of disciplining her, having realized how much he and his wife have spoilt Veruca.
-When she speaks up, he fiercely glares at her, prompting her to be quiet.
+When leaving the factory, Veruca sees the Great Glass Elevator and demands one from her father.
+Instead of cheerfully catering to Veruca's demands as before, her father tells her sternly that the only thing she will be getting that day "is a bath, and that’s final".
+Not only has his opinion of Veruca changed, but he also changes his ways of disciplining her, having realized how much he and his wife have spoiled her.
+When Veruca protests, he fiercely glares at her, prompting her to be quiet.